-During 2010-2011, 452 new clients required these plans and the PGT developed personalized case plans for 396 (88%) of them within the 6 month time frame.
-The performance target for this measure has been increased since the previous year.
+During 2011-2012, 421 new clients required these plans and the PGT developed personalized case plans for 334 (79%) of them within the 6 month time frame.

-OBJECTIVE 1.3 Assets of client estates will be identified, secured and administered in a timely manner.
+OBJECTIVE 1.2 Legal, financial and property interests and assets of clients will be identified, secured and managed in a timely and prudent manner.

-1.3.1 Percentage of adult client trust receipts processed within 5 business days
+1.2.3 Percentage of adult client trust receipts that are processed within five business days